 Compliance testing

-Input from your security, privacy, and clinical experts may be necessary to determine how data should be displayed in the integrating product or what information should be returned in requests. for instance, you might specify that dates must be shown in New Zealand format or define how search results should present minimum required information to accurately select the correct patient.
+Input from your security, privacy, and clinical experts may be necessary to determine how data should be displayed in the integrating product or what information should be returned in requests.
+For instance, you might specify that dates must be shown in New Zealand format or define how search results should present minimum required information to accurately select the correct patient.

 Example: https://nhi-ig.hip.digital.health.nz/ComplianceTestingImportantInformation.html